Notes on the Geography of Canada (B.C.): Victoria's Houses 1

-The owners here have pretty much given up on gardening.
-People with long memories remember that the garden here was once stocked with many mature (and valuable) plants.
+The owners here have pretty much given up on gardening, but people with long memories remember that the garden here was once stocked with many mature (and valuable) plants.

-A much more modest bungalow: it has all the trimmings, including the shrubbery, but it's squeezed onto a small lot in the Fairfield district.
-To the right, one of the city's many apartment buildings.
+A bungalow is squeezed onto a small lot in the Fairfield district.
+To the right, one of the city's many awful but inevitable apartment buildings.
 Their construction is bitterly opposed, but where else are young people to live?
 Certainly not in half-million-dollar homes like this one.

 Similarly downscale, but on a big lot and very well maintained.